finom/defi/README.md

 </p>

-<p align="center">A bunch of utilities that enable accessor-based reactivity for JavaScript objects.</p>
+<p align="center">Data binding without framework: a bunch of utilities that enable accessor-based reactivity for JavaScript objects.</p>